Joserra13/smartHome/README.md

 5. At this point, the prototype is ready, once we have launched successfully all the components.

-## Running the tests

-After finishing the last chapter, the prototype is up and ready to go

-### Sample Tests

-Explain what these tests test and why

-    Give an example

-### Style test

-Checks if the best practices and the right coding style has been used.

-    Give an example

 ## Authors

   - **Joserra13**